ggangliu/material-for-python/README.md

 # material-for-python
-Recording material which i want to study but haven't time temporarily
+Placing some materials that I want to study but there is no time currently.